by Frank Thomas Smith

 It was a workhorse Boeing 737 with six-seat-across rows.
 I chose a window seat near the front, because those are the best seats for short flights when the weather is good and there’s something to see outside; they’re the worst seats at night during long flights because you have to step over four legs to go to the toilette or stretch, so an aisle seat is preferable then.
 The worst is the middle seat, a.k.a the squeeze-seat.
 I approached my window seat and wasn’t too surprised, because it happens all the time, to see someone sitting in it.
 When you point out that they’re in your seat, they feign surprise, look at their boarding pass, say “Oh!” or “Ah!” and wait for you to insist.
 They will have to squeeze out to the aisle, let you in, then go on back, usually to the squeeze-seat where they belong.
 A black man, Brazilian I assumed, with long legs was already seated in the aisle seat, which is where long legs belong, for they can stretch at least one out into the aisle once everyone is seated.

-“This is your seat?” she said, looking up at me with large, almond-shaped Audrey Hepburn eyes.
-“How do you know?”
-She was more rounded that Hepburn, but just as beautiful in a different way, with long black hair tied back with what I later saw to be a piece of red string.
+“This is your seat?” the young woman in the window-seat said, looking up at me with large, almond-shaped Audrey Hepburn eyes.
+She was more rounded than Hepburn, but almost as beautiful in a different way, with long black hair tied back with what I later saw to be a piece of red string.
 Her skin was dark, olive really, and she had high cheekbones and a delicate nose and a slightly jutting chin.
 “How do you know?” she said with a smile revealing large white teeth, made whiter by her dark complexion.

 “My boarding pass says so.”
 I also smiled, already recognizing that this was someone I should get to know.
 I held out the pass with the window seat, 4F, plainly visible.
 She squinted at it and said, “Oh, I have one of those too.”
 She started to rummage in her knapsack, which she’d hauled from under her seat.
 Meanwhile a line of passengers had backed up behind me waiting to pass.
 “Do you mind?” a sweating woman behind me asked.
 She was too fat to squeeze around me.